This is my experience climbing Mount Pico in Pico, Azores. Here are some insider tips and things to know to get you to the top safely too.

 Climbing Pico mountain is so much more than following a marked trail.
 Not only it’s a mental endeavour, but you also need to be smart about the best paths to go and the safest rocks to put your feet.
 Having someone that has done this climb dozens of times really makes you feel more secure and confident.

-There’s a reason why Épico has got a 5-star rating on TripAdvisor.
-From the get go, the girls were a delight to interact with.
+From the get go, the girls from Atípico (previously Épico) were a delight to interact with.
 They answered all our questions, doubts and even prepared some equipment and clothing we couldn’t take on our luggage.
 They also prepared a couple of personalized surprises for us which were a nice touch.

 Our guide Mónica was funny, with a contagious excitement and with great passion about what she does.
 Not a coincidence she has climbed Pico almost 100 times!
 She helped our group of 5 paying attention to individual needs and handicaps.
 The technique of letting the most fatigued /discouraged person lead the way made everyone confident to keep going at all times.

 She was also extremely knowledgeable about the geology, fauna and flora of the mountain which significantly enriched what else would be a mere tiring day of climb.
-Overall, I would definitely recommend Épico to anyone visiting Pico (there’s a reason why they’re #1 tour agency in the island!).
+Overall, I would definitely recommend Atípico to anyone visiting Pico (there’s a reason why they’re #1 tour agency in the island!).
+Nuno and Mónica are more than happy to answer your questions or you can book tours directly on their website!

 Oh and in the end she was right.
 Our Pico climb was indeed magical and EPIC!